 - Is an opinion or judgement being requested rather than factual information and, if so, are you comfortable complying with the requirements?

 Further reading & references

 - Toon PD; Practice Pointer.
 "I need a note, doctor": dealing with requests for medical reports about patients.
 BMJ.
 2009 Feb 3;338:b175. doi: 10.1136/bmj.b175.

 - Sawney P; Current issues in fitness for work certification.
 Br J Gen Pract.
 2002 Mar;52(476):217-22.

 - Moncrieff G; Why the health secretary’s "well note" is not so swell.
 BMJ 2008;336:508.; Requires Athens log-in for full text

-- BMA Professional Fees Committee; Insurance reports – Guidance for medical practitioners undertaking insurance reports (Supplementary information to FGS5 & 11) March 2007.
+- Insurance reports – Guidance for medical practitioners undertaking insurance reports; BMA Professional Fees Committee, March 2010

-- Empowering primary care and supporting GPs in the NHS, Rt Hon Tony Blair MP (2001)
+- Rt Hon Tony Blair MP; Empowering primary care and supporting GPs in the NHS, 2001 (archived content)